Enviro

 Configurable Slave(s) Settings: Address, Register, Register Type (Holding/Input), Data Format (Integer, Float), Measurement Precision

-Number of Physical Sensors 4 x Physical Ports with 3 pins each (VCC,IN,GND), where VCC is common across all ports
+Number of Physical Sensors 4 x Physical Ports with 3 inputs each (VCC,IN,GND), where VCC is common across all ports

 Analogue Voltage Readings Configurable Dedicated ADS 16-bit Voltage Range: 0:256mV, 0:512mV, 0:1.024V, 0:2.048V, 0:3.3V